XylonSantos/WD-Intro/readme.md

 - What is the project - Resume
 - Whats the purpose - The purpose is to make a simple resume using our current knowledge in HTML and CSS, also to improve our capabilities for the future projects
 - What are key components - The key components here are HTML, Sidebar, Main Content, and CSS
-- What technology used and how it is used - The technology used are VSCode, HTML and CSS for the coding of the resume, GitHub for the repository, and WakaTime for the tracking of the project
+- What technology used and how it is used - The technology used are VSCode, HTML and CSS for the coding of the project, GitHub for the repository, and WakaTime for the tracking of the project

 ### Key Components
 <!-- TODO: List of Key Components -->